 Although cities have a vital role in minimizing the emission of greenhouse gases to tackle climate change, the direct measurement of the emissions has always been difficult.

-UBC have now developed an innovative technique to measure the emission of carbon dioxide, considered to be the most significant greenhouse gas emitted, directly at street level.
+Researchers from the UBC have now developed an innovative technique to measure the emission of carbon dioxide, considered to be the most significant greenhouse gas emitted, directly at street level.
 The outcomes of the research have been recently reported in a paper published in the journal Atmospheric Measurement Techniques.

 The technique for developing the mobile sensors and the inferences obtained from attaching these sensors to car-share vehicles in the city of Vancouver have been described here by Joseph Lee, the lead author of the paper as well as a recent UBC graduate, and Andreas Christen, senior author of the paper and a professor in geography and the atmospheric science program.